 However, unusual, volatile weather patterns across northern Texas and southern Oklahoma led to an uneven color show this year.
 The worst multi-year drought since the 1950s abruptly ended in the spring with record rains.
 Summer brought another period of excessive heat and dryness from July through mid-October.
 Then yet more record rains to close out October and early November resulted in a hodgepodge of fall color conditions, as you can see in the photos below.
 The foliage show abruptly switched from mediocre to brilliant within the span of just a few miles.
 In other areas, the trees seemed to skip the colorful phase altogether and went straight to dropping their leaves.

 Of course, the flipside is that the record October warmth also delayed the foliage season a week or two.
 That made this entire trip possible.
 The color show started off poorly at the first vista point on the road, Holson Valley Vista.
 The views of the valley to the north were great, but the colors themselves were rather dull, going straight to brown.

 The color did improve a little heading east…

-…but then abruptly shifted all the way to “WOW” by two viewpoints away, Deadman Vista, again on the north side of the highway.
+…but then abruptly shifted all the way to “WOW” by two viewpoints away, Deadman Vista, again on the north side.
 The distance between the two points is maybe five miles, but the difference in conditions was truly striking.
 In the second photo in particular, it appears as though a pastel carpet has been placed over the hills.